 Growing Demand for Affordable Protein Sources

 The global market is experiencing significant growth, driven largely by the increasing demand for affordable protein sources.
 Tilapia, known for its low fat and high protein content, emerges as a cost-effective alternative to more expensive meats.
-This demand is particularly pronounced in developing regions where rising populations and growing middle classes seek nutritious, budget-friendly food options.
+This demand is particularly pronounced in developing regions where expanding population base and growing middle classes seek nutritious, budget-friendly food options.
+According to reports, India's middle class is projected to nearly double, reaching 61% by 2046-47.
 Additionally, its adaptability to diverse culinary practices also contributes to its widespread popularity, making it a staple in various cultural diets.
 Along with this, the ease of farming, requiring relatively low inputs, complements its appeal to producers, particularly in areas where resources for more intensive aquaculture are limited.

 Advancements in Aquaculture Practices

 The market is further propelled by significant advancements in aquaculture practices.
+The global aquaculture market size was valued at 82.8 Million Tons in 2024.
 Innovations in breeding techniques, feed efficiency, and disease control have considerably improved tilapia farming efficiency, leading to higher yields and better-quality fish.
 These advancements are critical in meeting the escalating global demand while ensuring sustainable practices.
 In addition, enhanced aquaculture technology is enabling farmers to minimize environmental impact, a factor increasingly important to consumers and regulatory bodies.
 Furthermore, the development of genetically improved strains of tilapia is resulting in faster growth rates and improved resistance to diseases, making its farming more economically viable and attractive to investors and new entrants in the market.

 Supportive Government Policies and Export Incentives